 ITEMS IN AFP WITH KEYWORD:

-Screening for Gynecologic Conditions with Pelvic Examination: Recommendation Statement [U.S. Preventive Services Task Force]
+Screening for Bacterial Vaginosis in Pregnant Persons to Prevent Preterm Delivery: Recommendation Statement [U.S. Preventive Services Task Force]

 The USPSTF recommends against screening for bacterial vaginosis in pregnant persons who are not at increased risk for preterm delivery.

 Endometrial biopsy is a safe and efficient method to evaluate the endometrium.
 The biopsy is performed using a catheter that is inserted through the cervix into the uterine cavity.
 Cramping is a common adverse effect, and complications are rare.
 Patients should be referred for further evaluation if the procedure fails or an insufficient sample is obtained.

 Topical lidocaine preparations including gels, creams, and sprays may modestly decrease pain with tenaculum placement but not during IUD insertion.

 Misoprostol alone was associated with a nearly 80% success rate in the first trimester of pregnancy on meta-analysis.